DLogarta/pagss/README.md

 1. do "cp .env.production .env"
 2. do "php artisan config:cache"

+## Update php to 8.2 (Hostinger only!)

+1. do nano ~/.bashrc
+2. type "export PATH=/opt/cloudlinux/alt-php82/root/usr/bin:$PATH" and save
+3. do source ~/.bashrc

 ## FOR USING PHP COMMANDS IN SSH

 - php artisan serve